 Garry oak (Qg) - Quercus garryana

-In B.C., Garry oak is a tall shrub to small-sized, less often, medium-sized (<30 m ) deciduous broad-leaved tree, at maturity with a broad rounded crown, short, stout, and often forked stem, numerous twisted, gnarled, branches, and dark, grayish-brown, scaly bark, with narrow shallow furrows.
-In British Columbia, Garry oak is not grown for timber production; in fact, it is considered an endangered species in B.C., there are several ecological communities on the provincial Red List where Garry oak is a dominant tree species.
+In British Columbia, Garry oak is a tall shrub to small-sized, less often, medium-sized (<30m ) deciduous broad-leaved tree, at maturity with a broad rounded crown, short, stout, and often forked stem, numerous twisted, gnarled, branches, and dark, grayish-brown, scaly bark, with narrow shallow furrows.
+Garry oak is not grown for timber production in our province.
+While Garry oak is not considered an endangered species in B.C., there are several ecological communities on the provincial Red List where Garry oak is a dominant tree species.

 Western North American/mainly Pacific and less Cordilleran